 We seek to help churches and non-profits throughout the world to build highly productive farms and training centers as social enterprises and sources of fresh fish and produce.
 In October 2015, FreshMinistries received a $1.98 million federal grant to create an aquaponics training center in the U.S. Virgin Islands.

 Aquaponics is a combination of aquaculture and hydroponics, where both fish and plants can be farmed in a healthy, cooperative relationship.
 Working together, the symbiotic activity feeds a closed ecosystem where both plants and fish can thrive.
 Crops grow more quickly, requiring only 3-5 percent of the water needed in a traditional soil-based system.
 Aquaponics farm systems are environmentally responsible, extremely productive and, since it raises foods in hydroponic growth beds, may be built on land previously deemed unsuitable for farming — such as the rooftops of flat-roofed urban homes, or a vacant lot near an inner city church.

-If your organization is interested in touring our Native Fresh Aquaponics Greenhouse, please email Susan Singer.
+If your organization is interested in a private tour of our Aquaponics Greenhouse, please email Susan Singer.

-Native Fresh Community Tours will begin Friday, February 2nd and will follow every Friday from 10am-11am.
-All are welcome!
+Native Fresh Community Tours take place every Friday from 10am-11am.

 Come stop by and see what's growing in our greenhouse!

 Native Fresh Aquaponics Greenhouse is located at The Weaver Center for Community Outreach, 616 A. Philip Randolph Blvd, Jacksonville, FL 32202.